 Dr Tang's research interests include large-scale optimisation, statistical learning theory, and applications in computer vision and medical imaging.

-Lecturer in Mathematics and Statistics
+Associate Professor in Mathematics and Statistics

 Dr Touloupou's research is concerned with mathematical modelling of infectious diseases and the development of novel statistical methods needed for model fitting and model selection.